-I've written before about the unglamorous but essential struggle over the spacing of consecutive stops or stations on a transit line.
-It's an area where there's a huge difference in practice between North American and Australian agencies, for reasons that have never been explained to me as anything other than a difference in bureaucratic habit.
-In Australia, and in most parts of Europe that I've observed, local-stop services generally stop every 400m (1/4 mile, 1320 feet).
+The unglamorous but essential struggle over the spacing of consecutive stops or stations on a transit line is an area where there’s a huge difference in practice between North American and Australian agencies, for reasons that have never been explained to me as anything other than a difference in bureaucratic habit.
+In Australia, and in most parts of Europe that I’ve observed, local-stop services generally stop every 400m (1/4 mile, 1320 feet).
 Some North American agencies stop as frequently as every 100m (about 330 ft).

 (Already I can hear someone asking “but how many blocks is that?”
 Well, it depends on how long your city’s blocks are.
 Even in San Francisco, where block length is wildly variable, I’ve heard people insist on asking for a standard in blocks, which is complete nonsense.
 Living on a short block doesn’t make you more entitled to a bus stop near your house.)